agomeza2/cobaltdb/README.md

 COBALTDB
 is an opensource Graphical Database manager

-cobaltdb works with our own custom SQL-like language:
+cobaltdb works with our own custom Cypher-like language:

 Keywords
 • SEARCH
 • WHERE